Building a safer business

-Safety is about people - and we all play a part
+Safety is about people – & we all play a part

-Our approach to safety begins with the recognition that our business has a responsibility, not only to our 161,000 employees who make the products we sell in more than 190 countries, but also to all the people and communities we work with and among.
-It’s a moral obligation that’s captured in our Code of Business Principles - and a business imperative too, since our commercial success depends on the trust people place in us.
+We recognise that our business has a responsibility, not only to our 155,000 employees who make the products we sell in more than 190 countries, but also to all the people and communities we work with and among.
+It’s a moral obligation that’s captured in our Code of Business Principles – and a business imperative too, since our commercial success depends on the trust people place in us.

-Our Safety Mission: Through authentic leadership, to build an interdependent safety culture that protects the well-being of our employees, visitors, contractors and assets, and delivers on responsible growth.
+Our Safety Mission is: Through authentic leadership, to build an interdependent safety culture that protects the well-being of our employees, visitors, contractors and assets, and delivers on responsible growth.

 We are reducing injuries – but there’s more to do

-In 2017, we continued to reduce our accident rate, see Targets & Performance.
-The progress we've made was through visible leadership, the positive behaviour of our people, the design of our plants, facilities and products, and by implementing safe systems and procedures throughout Unilever.
+In 2018, we continued to reduce our accident rate, see Targets & Performance.
+The progress we've made has been through visible leadership, capability building and the positive behaviour of our people, as well as the design of our plants, facilities and products, and the implementation of safe systems and procedures.